A Network Rises to the Food Rescue Challenge Amidst COVID-19

 Wortz reflects on the undertaking, “If we hadn’t started so quickly, all that food would’ve ended up composted.
 Everything kind of happened exactly the way it had to.”

 You can support Minnesota Central Kitchen efforts.
-Donate now.

 This is part three in a series about Minnesota Central Kitchen (MCK).
 Read the first two stories in the series: